metagentools/GraphBin/README.md

 cd GraphBin/
 ```

-## Dependencies
+### Dependencies

 GraphBin installation requires python 3 (tested on Python 3.6 and 3.7).
 You will need the following dependencies to run GraphBin and related support scripts.
 * [python-igraph](https://igraph.org/python/) - version 0.7.1
 * [biopython](https://biopython.org/) - version 1.74
 * [cairocffi](https://pypi.org/project/cairocffi/)

-## Installing GraphBin
+### Installing GraphBin

 You can use Conda to setup an environemnt to run GraphBin **OR** you can use pip3 too install GraphBin.

-### Using Conda
+#### Using Conda

-You can use [Conda](https://docs.conda.io/en/latest/) to run GraphBin.
-You can download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) which contains Conda.

-Once you have installed Conda, make sure you are in the GraphBin folder.
+For this option, you need to have [Conda](https://docs.conda.io/en/latest/) installed on your machine.
+Then make sure you are in the GraphBin folder.
 Now run the following commands to create a Conda environment and activate it to run GraphBin.

 ```
 conda env create -f environment.yml